maishakabir/maishakabir.github.io/_portfolio/project4.markdown

 	Summing up our interview with Kristen
 </div>

-After summarizing the interviews, we hit the whiteboards to map things out.
-We wanted to identify common threads between the interviews, and we wanted to group the roses/thorns/buds we identified.
+As we started synthesizing our interviews, we saw that the people we interviewed had differing attitudes and purposes re: their commutes.
+The activities they engaged in (and wanted to engage in) varied as well!
+We still found patterns across our interviews and used those to develop two personas.

 <div class="img_row">
 	<img class="col four" src="{{ site.baseurl }}/img/sd2.jpg" alt=""/>